 We will be glad to talk to you about any of the above mentioned guides on raising and caring of these beautiful flowers throughout the years to come.
-We appreciate and will process your orders at anytime of the year.
-We thank GOD daily for all of you who have/and or will have an interest in this heavenly flower that He has blessed our family with here and want to share this with you and your families.
+We will take your bulb orders all year long (provided we still have bulbs to sell) and will take the necessary steps to make sure that the bulbs will get to you safely.
+Thank GOD daily for all of you who have/and or will have an interest in this heavenly flower that He has blessed our family with here and want to share this with you and your families.

-The tuberose is a tuberous-rooted herbaceous perennial.
-Which was domesticated by the pre-Columbian Indians of Mexico (Aztecs).
-And like corn.
-The tuberose origin is lost in antiquity.
-Because the Aztecs called it Omixochit (oh me” zu che’tl) or bone flower.
+The tuberose is a tuberous-rooted herbaceous perennial which was domesticated by the pre-Columbian Indians of Mexico (Aztecs).
+And like corn the tuberose origin is lost in antiquity.
+The Aztecs called it Omixochit (oh me” zu che’tl) or bone flower.
 A tuberose is a plant growing 3 to 4 feet tall with bright-green foliage.
 They may have a pinkish tint sometimes especially if it is the “Pearl” double tuberose plant family.
 Tuberoses are most familiar as a fresh cut flower from your local florists and is very popular as a wedding flower.

 Tuberose (Latin tuberosa) is named for the shape of its rootstock and belongs to the Agave plant family Agavaceae.
 Extracts of this most fragrant flower are used as a top note in perfumery.
 Tuberoses are also used in Hawaii for leis and was considered a funeral flower in Victorian times.
 Its scent is described as complex, exotic, sweet and floral.